asimpletune/typescript-mailbox-parser/README.md

 # combine build:parser and build:compile
 npm run build:all

+# generate the examples used in the README
+npm run docs:examples

 # run formatter
 npm run fmt
 ```

 ## Notes

-This _should_ in theory work with 100% accuracy, as the logic is based off the [rfc5322](https://www.rfc-editor.org/rfc/rfc5322) specification... however mistakes can always be made.
+This _should_ in theory work with 100% accuracy, as the logic is based off the [rfc5322](https://www.rfc-editor.org/rfc/rfc5322) specification.
 Please file an issue if there are any bugs.